-As well as common species, this gallery also includes the Eurasian beaver, which is a hot topic in conservation and has been successfully reintroduced to parts of Scotland and, most recently, Devon.
-Please click on the images to view a larger version.
+As well as common species of British mammal such as the European rabbit and bank vole, this gallery also includes the Eurasian beaver, which is a hot topic in conservation and has been successfully reintroduced to many areas in the UK.

 Birds are a favourite of mine.
 Whether it’s the glamorous raptors or the often ungainly waders, I can’t resist photographing their intriguing behaviour.
 In this gallery are a range of British species.